-As a practicing physician, I am running for office as a voice for health.
+As a practicing physician, I ran for office as a voice for health.
 I seek to lead the way in building bridges in today’s politically polarized atmosphere, by working to balance the needs of the entire community in areas of access to and affordability of healthcare, justice and personal safety, the environment, education, and the economy.

 I was raised on the principles of service, honesty, generosity and faith, by parents who encouraged hard work, open mindedness, and asking questions.
 As a commissioner, I will encourage citizen engagement in discussions of unmet needs in our community, and will support inclusive policies and a balanced budget.

 Dr. Fran Bruder Melgar, 59, has been a resident of the 11th district for 25 years.
 She is a pediatrician and internist at Intercare Community Health Network in Pullman, MI.
 The Southfield, Michigan native is a 1983 graduate of Kalamazoo College, and a 1988 graduate of Michigan State University College of Human Medicine.
 Fran lives in the Wood Glen Estates neighborhood and is the loving mother of Brianna-27, Danielle-26, Sarah-23, Ryan-21, and Austin Melgar-(deceased).